HariSekhon/Nagios-Plugins/README.md

 - `--warning/--critical` thresholds with range support, in form of `min:max` (`@` prefix inverts to expect value outside of this range)
 - support for use of `$USERNAME` and `$PASSWORD` environment variables as well as more specific overrides (eg. `$MYSQL_USERNAME`, `$REDIS_PASSWORD`) to give administrators the option to avoid leaking `--password` credentials in the process list for all users to see
 - self-timeouts
-- graph metrics data  - [Graphite](https://graphiteapp.org/), [InfluxDB](https://www.influxdata.com/), [OpenTSDB](http://opentsdb.net/) and [PNP4Nagios](https://docs.pnp4nagios.org/) can all auto-graph the perfdata from these plugins
+- [Metrics Graphing integrations](https://github.com/HariSekhon/nagios-plugins#metrics-graphing-integrations)  - [Graphite](https://graphiteapp.org/), [InfluxDB](https://www.influxdata.com/), [OpenTSDB](http://opentsdb.net/) and [PNP4Nagios](https://docs.pnp4nagios.org/) can all auto-graph the perfdata from these plugins
-- [continuous integration](https://travis-ci.org/HariSekhon/nagios-plugins) with tests for success and failure scenarios:
+- [Continuous Integration](https://travis-ci.org/HariSekhon/nagios-plugins) with tests for success and failure scenarios:
   - unit tests for the custom supporting [perl](https://github.com/harisekhon/lib) and [python](https://github.com/harisekhon/pylib) libraries
   - integration tests of the top level programs using the libraries for things like option parsing
   - [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using [Docker containers](https://hub.docker.com/u/harisekhon/) for each technology (eg. Cassandra, Elasticsearch, Hadoop, HBase, ZooKeeper, Memcached, Neo4j, MongoDB, MySQL, Riak, Redis...)